SAP-samples/teched2023-DA260/exercises/ex1/README.md

       ![ex_01_21](images/ex_01_21.png)

-      In case of any error message, please check *Message* tab to access details of the error message.
+      In case of any error message, please check the *Message* tab to access details of the error message.

 22. Finally, you can check the replicated data from SAP S/4HANA CDS views in the Datasphere local tables.
 Therefore, go to the main page of the Data Builder and check for the tables you have defined in the Replication Flow before:

       ![ex_01_22_0](images/ex_01_22_0.png)

-    Then select one of the local tables in SAP datasphere, e.g. SalesOrder, by double clicking on the table.
+    Then select one of the local tables in SAP Datasphere, e.g. SalesOrder, by double clicking on the table.

     Click on the preview button as highlighted below: